CoachKey/paddleball/README.md

-coded a simple paddle ball game using python3
+Coded a simple 2 player paddle ball game using python3.